 Mario Bellini and Chiara

 In 1969, Italian architect Mario Bellini debuted Chiara, a flat-packable floor lamp for Flos that wore a shiny cloak of stainless steel.
 Fifty years after its introduction, Flos is reissuing the icon in a range of sizes and finishes.
-To honour the occasion, Flos design curator Paolo Brambilla talks with the legend about what inspired Chiara, how design has changed since the ‘60s, and how it hasn’t
+To honor the occasion, Flos design curator Paolo Brambilla talks with the legend about what inspired Chiara, how design has changed since the ‘60s, and how it hasn’t.

 PAOLO BRAMBILLA: How did Chiara come about?